Enkiggu/RStealer/README.md

 # Webhook Setup

-• Create a Discord server and text channel.
+- Create a Discord server and text channel.
-• Create a webhook in the channel settings.
+- Create a webhook in the channel settings.
-• Copy the webhook URL.
+- Copy the webhook URL.

 # Icon Preparation

-• Recommended size: 256x256 pixels.
+- Recommended size: 256x256 pixels.
-• Supported format: .ico.
+- Supported format: .ico
-• Place in the /icons directory.
+- Place in the /icons directory.

 # File Structure